asmaa505/asmaa505/README.md

 ###

 <p align="left">I'm obsessed with philosophy, music, and programming .
-On a journey of self-growth to be the better version of myself</p>
+On a journey of self-growth to be better version of myself</p>

 ###